thenetcircle/dino/docs/md/api.md

             "summary": "<ban duration, an integer suffixed with one of [d, h, m, s]>", "content": "<optional reason field, base64>"
         },
-        "verb": "kick"
+        "verb": "ban"
     }

-If banning a used in a room, set objectType to "room" and target.id to the uuid of the room.
-If banning from a channel, set objectType to "channel" and target.id to the uuid of the channel.
-If banning globally, set objectType to "global" and skip target.id.
+If banning a used in a room, set objectType to `room` and `target.id` to the uuid of the room.
+If banning from a channel, set `objectType` to `channel` and `target.id` to the uuid of the channel.
+If banning globally, set objectType to `global` and skip `target.id`.

 Summary is the duration of the ban.
 It's a number with a suffix d, h, m or s, meaning days, hours, minutes and seconds.
 Only one suffix can be used.
 E.g.: